Best Merchant Account Providers

 Additional fees are charged for every transaction paid for via a debit card or credit card.
 This is typically a percentage of the amount paid for the purchase, usually between 1% to 5%.

-If you want a simple merchant account provider, choose SumUp.
+If you want a simple merchant account provider, you could choose SumUp.
 You will only pay fees when a transaction has been made, keeping your monthly costs low.

 However, if you are looking for the lowest transaction fees, Worldpay could be your best choice, offering transaction fees of only 0.95% of the transaction value.
 Monthly costs are lower than some other providers, and you can grow your merchant account with the business.